 Students who complete this certificate may be interested in applying for our MA in Art, Psyche and the Creative Imagination (Level 9, part time over 3 years).

 Benig Mauger is a Jungian psychotherapist, a writer, lecturer and pioneer in pre and perinatal psychology.
 Benig is a frequent speaker at psychology conferences and her work has featured on TV and radio.
-She is author of Songs from the Womb, Reclaiming Father and Love in a Time of Broken Heart.
-She regularly leads workshops on soul healing, and has a psychotherapy practice in Dublin.
+She is author of a number of books, with her most recent is titled The Soul and the Sea: Essential Healing for Everyday Life (2023).
+She regularly leads workshops on soul healing, and has a psychotherapy practice.
 Aileen Young is a Jungian Analyst who works in private practice in north county Dublin.
 She has given lectures on Jungian topics on several courses in Dublin.
-Steve Myers has a MA in Jungian and Post-Jungian studies, a PhD in Psychoanalytic Studies, and is author of Myers-Briggs Typology vs Jungian Individuation (Routledge 2019).
-He has also used typology in commercial applications since the early 1990s.
 Carol Cunningham is a Jungian Analyst, psychotherapist and supervisor with an academic background in music and musicology.
 Carol is also the current president of the Irish Society of Jungian Analysts.
 Ursula Shields-Huemer is a Jungian analyst, a psychotherapist and supervisor with a practice in Galway.
 Her academic background is in literature, cultural studies and history.
 She has lectured at Austrian, American and Irish universities.
 Julie is a practicing artist and art therapist and taught for a number of years on the Cork based MA in Art Therapy.
 She is influenced by archetypal and post-Jungian approaches to therapy.
 Julie is now a full time artist, and offers bespoke workshops.
-Jasbinder Garnermann is a Jungian Psychologist and is Chairwoman of the C.G.
-Jung Society of Ireland in Dublin.
-The society holds lectures, workshops and training courses on all aspects of Jungian psychology.
+Brendan is a surgeon and psychotherapist, specialising in Sandplay Therapy.
+He has presented his work on Sandplay Therapy at many international venues, and has a practice in Ballinasloe.
 Lyn has a background in art and arts facilitation and is a practicing art therapist.
 She utilizes Jungian theory in her approach to art therapy.
 Mathew (course director) has a PhD in Jung and Alchemy from the University of Essex, and is author of The Alchemical Mercurius: esoteric symbol of Jung’s life and works (Routledge 2014).

 Instructor led art therapy sessions on most days from 9:30 – 11:15; feedback sessions 4:15 – 5pm.
-Five online evening sessions (recorded and shared), typically on selected Thursdays, from 7-9pm.
-Guest lecturer Dr Steve Myers included for two of the online sessions, on Typology.
+Five online evening sessions (typically recorded and shared), on selected evenings, from 7-9pm.
 Online also includes a discussion forum.

 Note: contact days may be transferred to fully online in the event of difficult circumstances (for example, due to the pandemic or extreme weather events).